 In order to maintain an ongoing authorisation to claim for services provided under the Notice, a safety check must be renewed every three years, prior to its expiration.
-It is a midwife’s responsibility to get her renewal process initiated early, to make sure there is no gap between the expiry of the old safety check and the beginning of the new one.
+If you are currently authorised to claim under the Primary Maternity Services Notice (and therefore will have a current safety check) you are required to complete the ‘Existing Children’s Worker: Accredited’ Safety Check before your current certificate expires.
+It is a midwife’s responsibility to get her renewal process initiated early, to make sure there is no gap between the expiry of the previous safety check and the beginning of the new one.

 The Ministry has some specific advice on renewing a safety check on its website.
 This can be found this at https://www.health.govt.nz/our-work/health-workforce/childrens-worker-safety-checking-and-child-protection-policies/safety-checks-primary-maternity-service-providers, under the heading ‘Renewing a safety check’ or by searching ‘Renewing a safety check’ on the Ministry’s website (www.health.govt.nz).

-If anyone is unsure of when their safety check expires, they should check their records, or they can contact the Ministry to check by phone (0800 855 066, select option 2) or email (email@example.com)
+If anyone is unsure of when their safety check expires, they should check their records, or they can contact the Ministry by phone (0800 855 066, select option 2) or email (email@example.com)

 If you have had a check completed previously through CV Check, you can go directly to the CV Check website at cvcheck.com/nz and log into your account to initiate a renewal by completing the ‘Existing Children’s Worker Accredited’ Safety Check.

 If you need any help ordering/completing your check please get in touch with CVCheck’s customer service team on 0800 282 432.